 Typically, the factor $M_\sA^{-2}$ is very large near the base of the solar corona, because in this region the solar magnetic field is large and the solar wind not accelerated yet.
 In the opposite limiting case at large heliocentric distances, where the solar wind is fast and the magnetic field is weak, the plasma stream is hyperalfv{\'e}nic, $M_\sA^{-2}$ is negligibly small.
 In between the accelerating and rarefying solar wind must go through the \alf point and this is the point at which the integration constant is determined (this point to avoid discontinuous solutions).
 With these considerations the azimuthal velocity is \cite[see][]{Weber:1967a}:

 \figurename~\ref{fig:Parker} demonstrates the difference between the over-simplified \cite{Parker:1958a} spiral and the SA-MHD solution according to \equationname~(\ref{eq:parker3}).
 One can see that under idealized conditions (constant solar wind speed of $u_\sR=400$ km/s and source surface radius of $10\,R_\sSun$) the more accurate stream-aligned solution \equationname~(\ref{eq:parker3}) lags behind the \cite{Parker:1958a} spiral by about $9^\circ$ at Earth's orbit.
 Taking into account the solar rotation (with respect to Earth) this means that a stream-aligned field line originating from the same point of the solar surface will cross Earth about 15 hours later than the corresponding \cite{Parker:1958a} spiral aligned field line.
-For space weather applications \cite[see, e.g.][relating the properties of the solar wind {\it in situ} with the remotely observed structure of the solar corona, by tracing the stream-line in co-rotating frame from the observation point toward its origin site]{Biondo2021a} this is a large difference, meaning that field line associated phenomena (like SEP events) will arrive to Earth some 15 hours later than predicted by \cite{Parker:1958a} spiral connectivity models.
-It is important, therefore, that our computational model fully incorporates all principles and opportunities of the earlier models.
+In space weather applications, tracing the stream-line in the co-rotating frame from the observation point toward its origin site can be used to associate \textit{in situ} solar wind properties to remotely observed structures of the solar corona \cite[see, e.g.][]{Biondo2021a}.
+The large difference demonstrated in \figurename~\ref{fig:Parker} means that field line associated phenomena (like SEP events) will arrive to Earth some 15 hours later than predicted by simple \cite{Parker:1958a} spiral connectivity models.
+It is, therefore, important that our computational model fully incorporates all principles and capabilities of earlier models.